Common SEND needs and specific conditions

 Visual impairment

 Children and young people with visual impairment will experience some degree of sight loss.
-Approximately 0.3% of the children and young people in the Bi-Borough have a visual impairment.

 If a child or young person has partial sightedness this means that their ability to see is significantly reduced compared to their peers and cannot be corrected with glasses.
 People with partial sightedness are usually able to distinguish the objects around them and can benefit from adaptations such as use of high contrast colours and large print.